 Briefly share with us few lessons you have learned from your journey.

 Patience is critical.
 It is a long and tough journey.
 Patience and dedication are two elements that seldom fail.
 As I said earlier, we want to be rich overnight which is certainly not a good idea.
-You may find example of shortcut success which is prevalent in our society but you should also look at the definite peril of this approach.
-We have tried to walk the path instead of seeking easy way of making money.
+You may find examples of shortcut success which is prevalent in our society but you should also look at the definite peril of this approach.
+We have tried to walk the path instead of seeking an easy way of making money.

 The problem is cultural.
 The mindset of our society is leaned against business.